petermekhaeil/til/learnings/ts-assertion-functions.md

   // ^? let maybeNumber: number
 ```

+We now know that `maybeNumber` is a number because the assertion did not fail, so TypeScript narrowed the type down to `number.

 We can be more specific with the condition.
 Below example has an assertion signature `asserts value is number`:

 ```ts